dilludinesh/telangana-pharmacy-council-data/docs/SUPABASE_SETUP.md

 **What to check:**
 - ✅ You have a Supabase account
-- ✅ You created a project named "tgpc-search"
+- ✅ You created a project named "tgpc"
-- ✅ You ran the SQL code and created the "pharmacists" table
+- ✅ You ran the SQL code and created the "rx" table
 - ✅ You saved 3 credentials in your notes
 - ✅ You added 3 secrets to GitHub:
   - SUPABASE_URL